Laserdrucker vs. Tintenstrahldrucker: Ein Vergleich

 • Print volume : Evaluate how much and how often you will be printing.
 Large offices with high print volumes will need a robust laser printer that can print large volumes quickly without losing efficiency.
 For occasional printing tasks at home or in a small office, an inkjet printer might be sufficient.

 • Print quality : Do you need crisp text or high-quality color photo prints?
-Laser printers offer excellent text quality, while inkjet printers are superior for photo prints and color graphics.
+Laser printers offer excellent text quality, while inkjet printers are superior at photo prints and color graphics.

 • Media types : Consider what types of media you will be printing on.
 If you want to use specialty papers, such as photo or fine art papers, inkjet printers tend to be more flexible.